 We have a number of counsellors who see patients in the surgery having been referred by the doctors or practice nurses.
 The doctor or nurse will advise how you can access these services.

-The doctor can advise on family planning during routine appointments, Dr Philippa Girling is trained to fit intra-uterine contraceptive devices and to insert and remove nexplanon implants.
-Lizzy House our nurse practitioner is also trained to insert and remove nexplanon.
+The doctor can advise on family planning during routine appointments, Dr Philippa Girling and Lizzy House our nurse practitioner, are both trained to fit intra-uterine contraceptive devices and to insert and remove nexplanon implants.
 Emergency and confidential information is available at all times.

 We are able to arrange NHS vaccinations required for foreign travel.
 Please seek travel advice and all other vaccinations from a travel clinic.
 More information is on on holiday travel page.

 Our practice nurses can arrange blood tests, blood pressure checks, cervical smears, dietary advice, dressings, ear hygiene, routine immunisations, regular management of long term conditions, audiograms, family planning and holiday immunisations.

 We arrange a vaccination programme annually in the autumn - usually October.
 Patients aged 65 or over and those of any age suffering from a chronic condition are encouraged to attend for vaccination.

 Flu clinics are advertised nearer the time in the surgery and on this website.
 Special arrangemens are made for patients who are housebound or in residential or nursing care.

 Doctors can carry out some minor procedures in the surgery - these sessions are by appointment and must be agreed with the doctor first.

 Use Patient Access to book an appointment, order repeat prescriptions and view your medical record.